viniciusbarross/permission_simplifier/example/README.md

-# simple_permissions_example
+# permission_simplifier_example

-Demonstrates how to use the simple_permissions plugin.
+Demonstrates how to use the permission_simplifier plugin.

 ## Getting Started